galileolajara/cp1/README.md

 Then checkout the examples:
 ```
+# On Windows:
+bin\cp1-run examples/01-hello.cp1 # To run hello world
+bin\cp1-compile -c hello.c examples/01-hello.cp1 # To see the C code

+# On Linux, macOS, or BSD:
-bin/cp1-run examples/01-hello.cp1 # to run hello world
+bin/cp1-run examples/01-hello.cp1 # To run hello world
-bin/cp1-compile -c hello.c examples/01-hello.cp1 # to see the C code
+bin/cp1-compile -c hello.c examples/01-hello.cp1 # To see the C code
 ```

-If you want to build Cp1 using the .cp1 files, you need ninja and re2c installed.
-Then:
+On Linux, macOS or BSD, if you want to build Cp1 using the .cp1 files, you need ninja and re2c installed.
+Then run one of the following:
 ```
 ninja -f build-tcc.ninja # to build using TCC
 ninja -f build-clang.ninja # to build using Clang